-Social Media Update: Twitter Drama and New Facebook & Instagram Tools
+Social Media Updates: Twitter Drama and New Facebook & Instagram Tools

 Big changes are being made on Twitter, Instagram, and Facebook- have you seen them?

-If your business relies on social media for online advertising, it’s good to keep up on the latest news for each social media service you use, as any changes may require changes to your business’ social media marketing plan.If social media is part of your marketing strategy, changes to networks can impact communication with customers.
+If your business relies on social media for online advertising, it’s essential to be aware of social media updates, as any changes may require changes to your business’ social media marketing plan.If social media is part of your marketing strategy, changes to networks can impact communication with customers.
 Click To Tweet

 Is Twitter in trouble?